privacore/helppages-findx/en/webmasters/otherparameters.md

 # Parameters for crawling and ranking

-## How often does Findxbot re-spidering a website?
+## How often does Findxbot re-spider a website?
 Generally we aim for re-spidering every 7-10 days for front pages.
 In practice it varies depending on the system load, especially in beta.

 ## XML sitemap support